ssmereka/bunyan-dynamo/readme.md

 <img src="http://i.imgur.com/XvqwlDI.png"></img>

 ### Time
-Time is stored as a number in milliseconds since January 1, 1970, 00:00:00 UTC.
-Amazon's SDK may return this value as a string, so use the following to convert time into a zulu time object.
+Time is stored as a number in milliseconds since January 1, 1970, 00:00:00 UTC (zulu time).
+Amazon's SDK may return this value as a string, so use the following to convert time into an object.

 ```javascript
 var time = "1466190023000";           // This is the time value returned from DynamoDB using amazon's SDK.